TriKro/rsb-content/part3-generative_market_research/experience-sampling.md

 - Create frequency charts.

 ### Interpreting Results
-First, you need to look at the frequency distribution and identify common themes to gain insight into your participants' pain points and delights.
-Then you can pinpoint what you have and have not been doing well in solving your target group's problems, as well as opportunities for improvement.
-You may find the problem you need to obsess over to be slightly different than expected, or what you thought was a problem may not be one at all.
+First, look at the frequency distribution and identify common themes to gain insight into participants' pain points and delights.
+Then pinpoint what you have and have not been doing well in solving your target group's problems, as well as opportunities for improvement.
+You may find that the problem is slightly different than expected, or what you thought was a problem may not be one at all.
 You may get ideas for additional product features.
-In any way, you end up with data on different experience categories and therefore many opportunities.
+In any case, you end up with data on different experience categories and therefore many opportunities.

 ### Potential Biases
-- Prediction bias: Do not ask about people’s opinions on potential products, situations, or what they think they need - we are bad at predicting the future!
+- Prediction bias: Do not ask about people’s opinions on potential products, situations, or what they think they need.
+People are bad at predicting the future!
 Ask about recent behavior and problems.
 - Confirmation bias: Be careful not to use leading questions or give examples for what kind of answers you expect.

 ### Field Tips